 - Humility: “God goes against the willful proud.
 God gives his grace to the willing humble” (James 4:6).
 A humble leader is willing to admit wrong and take responsibility for their and their team’s mistakes.

 - Compassion: “Be agreeable, be sympathetic, be loving, be compassionate, be humble.
 (1 Peter 3:8).
 But unfortunately, compassion is an underrated leadership skill.
 It’s hard to make tough decisions when you have genuine compassion for your employees, but it’s necessary to strike that balance.

-As a Christian and a professional business coach, I can help you navigate personal growth to level up your leadership Click here to fill out my contact form if you want to learn more about implementing servant leadership in your business.
+As a Christian and a professional business coach, I can help you navigate personal growth to level up your leadership.
+Click here to fill out my contact form to learn more about implementing servant leadership in your business.